Gain access to personalized product screening, the best pricing, rewards, and more!

 Where to Inspect

-If you have any plants, fruits, or vegetables growing on your property, animals will typically be in this area.
-Animals will also generally be in areas that are well-hidden and dark with little human activity.
-You may also see signs of foraging activity in areas like garages that store pet food, around water and food bowls for outdoor pets, or around trash cans.
+Animals will typically be in this area if you have any plants, fruits, or vegetables growing on your property.
+Animals will also generally be in well-hidden and dark areas with little human activity.
+You may also see signs of foraging in garages that store pet food, around water and food bowls for outdoor pets, or around trash cans.

 What to Look For

-If the animals are inside your property, search for nests and burrows, as well as droppings.
-If the animals are active enough on your property, the grass might leave a path where they commonly step or you might even see where grass is tamped down in areas where the animals rest.
+If the animals are inside your property, search for nests, burrows, and droppings.
+If the animals are active enough on your property, the grass might leave a path where they commonly step, or you might even see where the grass is tamped down in areas where the animals rest.
 Check for unusual disturbances around trash cans or where there is pet food.
-Also look for any damage to vegetation, such as gnawed plant stems and trunks, eaten or disturbed fruits and vegetables, eaten or chewed leaves, or broken plant limbs.
+Also, look for any damage to vegetation, such as gnawed plant stems and trunks, eaten or disturbed fruits and vegetables, eaten or chewed leaves, or broken plant limbs.

 Treatment

 Live traps are ready-to-use products that come in different sizes.
 Your trap should be big enough for most of the animal's body to fit before triggering the plate.
 However, it should not be large enough for the animal to move around.
-This is to prevent the animal from potentially destroying or escaping from the trap.
-Be sure to wear gloves when using or handling the live trap to avoid spreading human scent.
+This prevents the animal from potentially destroying or escaping the trap.
+Wear gloves to avoid spreading human scent when using or handling the live trap.
 If animals smell a human's scent, they will avoid that area.

-The stations should be placed near areas with high animal activity that you noted during the inspection step, and that is relatively quiet with little activity from humans or pets.
+The stations should be near areas with high animal activity that you noted during the inspection step and relatively quiet with little activity from humans or pets.
 This is usually at the edge of the property, near dense foliage or gardens, or near food and water sources.
-If possible, place the trap on a flat, level surface in a shaded area.
+Place the trap on a flat, level surface in a shaded area if possible.
 This will prevent animals from being exposed to too much direct sunlight and overheating.

 The bait you will use in the live trap will depend on the animal you want to catch.
 Desirable bait would be marshmallows for raccoons, cabbage for rabbits, peanuts for squirrels or chipmunks, cantaloupe for groundhogs, and either a squished banana or a honeybun with the wrapper open for skunks or possums.
-It is not recommended to use strong-scented bait such as canned fish, as stray cats or neighborhood pets might find this appealing.
+Using strong-scented bait such as canned fish is not recommended, as stray cats or neighborhood pets might find this appealing.
 For a simpler option or if you are trying to capture a variety of animals, peanut butter works well as it is cheap, easy to work with, and liked by many animals.

-No matter which bait you choose, it is important that it is placed behind the trap's trigger plate.
-This will make sure that the animal will put the majority of its body in the trap, and that they will step on the trigger plate as they work their way toward the bait.
-It can also be helpful to place bait around the trap's entrance to gain the animal's trust and lead them into the trap.
+No matter which bait you choose, it must be placed behind the trap's trigger plate.
+This will ensure that the animal puts the majority of its body in the trap and steps on the trigger plate as it works its way toward the bait.
+It can also be helpful to place bait around the trap's entrance to gain the animal's trust and lead it into the trap.

 Be careful when setting the trap to avoid pinching your fingers.
 With two hands, open the trap door by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.
-The door should be held open and is now ready for wild animals to enter.
-Place your bait at the end of the trap, behind the trigger plate.
+The door should be open and ready for wild animals to enter.
+Place your bait behind the trigger plate at the end of the trap.

-Check traps twice a day, preferably once in the morning and once in the evening.
-Constantly being near the trap and checking it often will potentially dissuade animals from approaching the trap.
+Check traps twice daily, preferably once in the morning and once in the evening.
+Being near the trap and checking it often will potentially dissuade animals from approaching it.
 Do not keep an animal trapped for more than 24 hours.

 Release any non-target animals immediately.
-Once you have captured your desired animal in your live trap, check your local animal control to make sure you are correctly relocating the animal.
+Once you have captured your desired animal in your live trap, check your local animal control to ensure you correctly relocated it.
 Place a towel over the cage to avoid frightening the animal.
 Carefully open the trap and release the animal.

 Prevention